WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 </div>

 <div class="fragment">
-Question time: After we execute the code, whats the value of <mark>foodList[0]</mark>
+Question time: After we execute the code, whats the value of <mark>foodList[0]</mark>?
 </div>

 # How Big Is It?

 - Often, it's important to know the size of an array.
 How many items does our foodList have?

-- If you remember back to our strings lecture, we could use the <mark>.Length</mark> method to get the number of <mark>chars</mark> in a string or the length of the string..
+- If you remember back to our strings lecture, we could use the <mark>.Length</mark> property to get the number of <mark>chars</mark> in a string or the length of the string..

-- When we think of arrays, we can also think of the <mark>.Length</mark> method to get the number of <mark>indexs</mark> in a array.
+- When we think of arrays, we can also think of the <mark>.Length</mark> property to get the number of <mark>indices</mark> in a array.

 <div class="fragment">
 <pre><code class="language-C#" data-noescape>